Go Back

 Ingredients

-• 2 tablespoons red wine vinegar vinegar options below
+• ¼ cup red wine vinegar vinegar options below

 Instructions

 • Whisk together in a bowl or shake in a jar.
-For a larger batch use a blender for more of a creamy vinaigrette.
+Use a blender for more of a creamy vinaigrette.
+Taste and adjust with more salt and pepper if desired.

 Notes